List of The Game characters: Jamison Fields

 Over the next for weeks, he became more addicted to the painkillers hiding it from Brittany, she again finds out he was secretly taking them after he was caught also lying about giving up exotic dancing.
 She gave him ultimatum for their relationship to which he agreed to give it up entirely.
 However on the morning of Malik's best friend Tee-Tee's wedding, he found a pill that dropped out of his clothing and secretly took it, which led him into a mind altering frenzy believing everyone around him were talking in song as a whimsy musical.
-He freaked out calling smoke who told him he might have took a 'party drug' and he assured him that it may wear off within 9 hours.
+He freaked out calling smoke who told him he might have taken a 'party drug' and he assured him that it may wear off within 9 hours.
 During Tee-Tee's first dance with his wife, Jamison notices that the talking in songs have stopped and felt he was free from the drug, once again lying to Brittany that he is free of any drugs as he believed and thought the effects wore off.
 Hours later after the wedding, he embarks on his trip for work driving Smokes car.
 While in route he becomes distracted by music in the car of a R&B version of "Tops (Day is Done)" which Brittany earlier sang to him.
 Believing he was rid of the musical, he tries to stop the music playback by shutting it off, but it continues to come back on by itself resulting in him nearly colliding with a deer in the road and driving off into the river where the car eventually sunk with him still in it.
 Moments later as he was rescued, he then envisions being stuck in a white purgatory phase where he was faced to deicide which door to enter of the one he loves, Allison or Brittany as he was transported and hospitalized as a coma patient.
 He chose to walk through the door of Brittany where he attempted to reach out and speak to him but became barricaded behind bars once he got close to her.
 He soon wakes up out of his coma and persuades himself that he has energy to train again in time for football but is arrested for violating his parole for possession of illegal drugs.